 Step#1: Outline your objectives

 Too many brands jump on the Black Friday bandwagon at the last minute.
 This often means all they’re offering customers is stale discounts on unsold stock.
 That could mean promoting deals under the Black Friday banner that are exactly the same as those on offer throughout the year.
 That’s hardly exciting for customers.
-According to Australia Post’s report, shoppers are now choosing to wait for bargains, so why disappoint?

 Thanks to studies like this one, people are cottoning onto these tactics so this is no longer just a matter of performing below par during these events instead of maximising sales: we’re talking about a potential risk to long-term reputation for repeat offenders.